Emneth Academy Curriculum Intent

-Through focussing learning on a series of diverse topics, key curriculum requirements can be embedded to motivate pupils to develop a growth mind-set, enabling them to continue learning outside of the classroom.
+Through focussing learning on a series of diverse units, key curriculum requirements can be embedded to motivate pupils to develop a growth mind-set, enabling them to continue learning outside the classroom.
 Linking learning to local, national and international themes develops tolerance in accepting different opinions, while raising personal aspirations and expectations.
-Incorporating a diverse range of new opportunities through our *Top 20!
-This curriculum enrichment programme provides pupils with greater self-esteem to empower a brighter future.
+Incorporating a diverse range of new opportunities through our *Top 20! programme provides pupils with greater self-esteem to empower a brighter future.
 Through diversifying learning opportunities, we offer an enjoyable learning environment and teach children the importance of hard work being a vital personal quality to achieve goals.

 Through our curriculum rationale, we embed our key values:

 Our curriculum is organised so that learning builds year on year, providing a ‘spiralling’ curriculum where children are taught key facts, significant skills and relevant vocabulary which will broaden their knowledge and enrich their learning experiences.
 Bruner (1961) states that the purpose of education is not to impart knowledge, but instead to facilitate a child's thinking and problem-solving skills which can then be transferred to a range of situations.
-At the start of each new topic, knowledge organisers are created for children and parents; these will outline key facts and vocabulary which can be used as an introduction to each new topic and a point of reference enabling parents to support their child’s learning experience.
+At the start of each new unit, knowledge organisers are created for children and parents; these will outline key facts and vocabulary which can be used as an introduction to each new topic and a point of reference enabling parents to support their child’s learning experience.
 These will be shared with parents and will also be available on the school’s website.

 At Emneth Academy we ensure that the children are regularly assessed against the relevant frameworks across the breadth of the curriculum.
-There is a regular half-termly cycle of monitoring and assessment which is analysed and utilized for identifying knowledge gaps, following this the teachers meet with members of the leadership team to discuss each pupil’s progress to find out the reasons behind their current attainment enabling the school to provide interventions and any necessary support.
+There is a regular half-termly cycle of monitoring and assessment which is analysed and utilised for identifying knowledge gaps, following this the teachers meet with members of the leadership team to discuss each pupil’s progress to find out the reasons behind their current attainment enabling the school to provide interventions and any necessary support.

 The Emneth Academy Top 20! programme is designed to move our curriculum to outstanding.
 It provides every child with the opportunity to participate in twenty experiences which they will remember for a lifetime.
 It has evolved from discussions about the National Trust’s top 50 things to do before you are eleven and three quarters.
 Each one of the events is designed to push the boundaries of experiences traditionally associated with school